Optimal Inverse Design Based on Memetic Algorithms -- Part 1: Theory and Implementation: Acknowledgement

 \begin{IEEEbiography}[{ }]{Miloslav Capek} (M'14, SM'17) received the M.Sc. degree in Electrical Engineering 2009, the Ph.D. degree in 2014, and was appointed Associate Professor in 2017, all from the Czech Technical University in Prague, Czech Republic.

 He leads the development of the AToM (Antenna Toolbox for Matlab) package.
 His research interests are in the area of electromagnetic theory, electrically small antennas, numerical techniques, fractal geometry, and optimization.
-He authored or co-authored over 100~journal and conference papers.
+He authored or co-authored over 120~journal and conference papers.

-Dr. Capek is member of Radioengineering Society and Associate Editor of IET Microwaves, Antennas \& Propagation.
-He was a regional delegate of EurAAP between 2015 and 2020 and an associate editor or Radioengineering between 2015 and 2018. \end{IEEEbiography}
+Dr. Capek is Associate Editor of IET Microwaves, Antennas \& Propagation.
+He was a regional delegate of EurAAP between 2015 and 2020.
+He received the IEEE Antennas and Propagation Edward E. Altshuler Prize Paper Award 2023. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Lukas Jelinek} received his Ph.D. degree from the Czech Technical University in Prague, Czech Republic, in 2006.
 In 2015 he was appointed Associate Professor at the Department of Electromagnetic Field at the same university.